KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 End:

 The effect can be seen all over the world.
 Be it the new employee with limited experience, people on social media or an amateur athlete.
-All of these are at a point where they think they have the skills and knowledge required to outperfo
+All of these are at a point where they think they have the skills and knowledge required to outperform everyone else, while only being at the beginning of the learning curve.
 # References
 Got the Idea from a YouTube Title named: [Elden Ring Drama and The Dunning Kruger Effect](https://www.youtube.com/watch?v=ucV6h7OxSso&pp=0gcJCckJAYcqIYzv)
 Didn't watch the Video though